-If sharks use electrical currents to find their food, wouldn't strapping an electrical device to your leg actually attract a shark to come in for
+If sharks use electrical currents to find their food, wouldn't strapping an electrical device to your leg actually attract a shark to come in for a closer look?

 That's a genuine concern for some people, and we've been told of surfers using these devices being asked to get out of the water by others nearby.